 Another leading aspect of these factory-installed brake controllers is that it lets the vehicle’s computer assist the controller.
 So whenever there is a sudden situation where the brake controller is needed the most, it can spontaneously apply the trailer and vehicle brakes to correct the pull.

-The user can then finally carefully halt and change the loading to avoid any further situation like this.
+The user can then finally carefully halt and change the loading to avoid any further situations like this.

 Therefore, these are the different working mechanisms of the 3 most common types of trailer brake controllers widely used and sold in the market.
 Now that you know about all of them, buy one based on your trailer braking system to meet all your requirements.